-Fall semester, 4 credits.
+Fall or Spring semester, 4 credits.
 The body of law concerned with private agreements, including capacity to contract, contract formation, interpretation, conditions, excuse of performance, and remedies for breach, is the focus of this course.
 Attention is given to the Uniform Commercial Code and other relevant statutes as well as to principles of common law and equity.

 Fall semester, 5 credits.
 This course examines the rules governing civil litigation, with an emphasis on the Federal Rules of Civil Procedure.
 Constitutional issues relating to jurisdiction and procedural protections are also considered.